|Elliott Sound Products||Australian (Worldwide?) Ban on Incandescent Lamps|

 To reiterate ... never use a CFL with a dimmer in the circuit, even if it is set (and kept) at the maximum setting.
 Doing so places you at risk of fire, and at the very least will dramatically shorten the life of the lamp and the dimmer.
 Remember that these figures were all measured using a normal dimmer and with a variety of different CFLs - nothing is guessed, surmised or imagined - this is real data !

-Although you probably won't find information this detailed anywhere else on the Net (although there is a brief mention of just this topic here and here), that's because almost no-one has done the tests (although many people have experienced burn-outs, melt-downs and even fires).
+Although you probably won't find information this detailed anywhere else on the Net (although there are brief mentions of just this topic), that's because almost no-one has done the tests (although many people have experienced burn-outs, melt-downs and even fires).

 If tests have been done, the results have not been publicised.
 Anyone with the skills and test equipment can verify the results, and I encourage those who are able to do so.
 Your results will almost certainly be slightly different because of differing mains voltage and lamp types, but the general trend will be the same.
 These results are compiled from tests run independently by two people, using different lamps and test gear, but with very similar results.
 Again, a total lack of any form of comprehensive mandatory standards means that no-one knows which lamps will just die quietly and which ones may exit in a blaze of glory (see below for suggested standards).